getreflect/reflect-nlp/README.md

  | ...
 ```

+### Converting models for use in `tensorflow.js`
+Tensorflow.js requires a different format for saved models.
+We can convert these using the `tensorflowjs_converter` tool.
+Run `./convert_to_js.sh <name_of_model>` to convert said model into a tensorflow.js usable format.
+You can find the output in `nlp/converted_models`.

 ### NLP Model CLI

 You can also run the NLP model through the command line (given the model exists) by just providing arguments to `serve_model.py`.
 Example usage is as follows,